eduardstan/telemonitoring-wearable-devices-review/docs/REVIEW_PROTOCOL.md

 | - Study Limitations            | Limitations noted by the authors or identified during the review                                      | Small sample size; short follow-up period                       |
 | **Additional Notes**           | Any other important information or contextual notes                                                   |                                                                 |

+**Relevance to Review Rating (0-3):**
+- **0**: Not relevant to the review
+- **1**: Slightly relevant (mentions telemonitoring or wearable devices but not central)
+- **2**: Moderately relevant (addresses topics of interest but not fully aligned with objectives)
+- **3**: Highly relevant (direct focus on telemonitoring and wearable devices in healthcare with subtopics of interest)

 #### 7. **Inclusion/Exclusion Criteria**
 - **Inclusion Criteria**:
   - Studies focused on telemonitoring and wearable devices in healthcare.
   - Papers published from 2020 onwards.
-  - Studies that include discussions on AI, interoperability, laws and regulations, or other refined topics.
+  - Studies that include discussions on AI, interoperability, laws and regulations, or other refined subtopics.
 - **Exclusion Criteria**:
   - Studies not related to healthcare or outside the defined scope.
   - Papers in languages other than English (unless translations were available).